abdulkwele1/Nexus/README.md

 ### Viewing Solar Data

-- You can switch between solar view by using the navbar at the top for switching between solar consumption and solar yeild
+- You can switch between solar view by using the navigation bar at the top for switching between solar consumption and solar yield

-- In the Solar Yeild graph you can switch between different solar panels to store the data using the solar panels button
+- In the Solar yield graph you can switch between different solar panels to store the data using the solar panels button

 - you can delete data points and add new ones at the bottom of the graph, if you have data queried you can select the "show all data" button which will allow you to see all the data points that have been graphed.